 Pre-entries will be accepted if post-marked by the deadline listed for each event.
 Please do not mail entries after this time to ensure they are received.
 See each specific event’s detailed information for online entry closing dates and times.
 All online entries incur a credit card fee and $5 online entry fee per transaction.

 Pre-entries may request to be drawn into any group of 50 (1-50, 51-100, 101-150, etc.) in the draw.
 These request must accompany the pre-entry and will be granted on a first come, first served basis in the order in which they are received.
 Positions will be drawn randomly within the requested group.
 Requests are not guaranteed.
+Horses will be drawn to run in the order in which they appear on the entry form unless otherwise requested.
+Changing of horse positions in the draw after the draw is posted is not allowed.

 No entries, or stall/rv reservations will be accepted from the time the online entries close until the office opens at the event.
 Phone in entries will be accepted during designated office hours during the event only and must be paid for by credit card and incur a 5% credit card fee.